-Although this project involves the collaboration of many staff across multiple departments, this page highlights the main operational team responsible for the weekly loading and off-loading of the composting system:
+Although this project involves the collaboration of many staff across multiple departments, this page highlights the main operational team responsible for the weekly loading and off-loading of the composting system, event coordination & bin monitoring, and small bucket pick-ups:

 Gina Talt ’15, Food Systems Project Specialist; Office of Sustainability